denysdovhan/bash-handbook/README.md

 The return code of _AND_ and _OR_ lists is the exit status of the last executed command.

 # Here string, here document and virtual file

+A here document, here string and virtual file is a special-purpose code block or commands that uses a form of I/O redirection to feed a command list or output of commands to an interactive program or a command, such as ftp, cat, or the ex text editor.

 ```bash
 cat <<EOF